Ponzi Vineyards

 Other Wines by this Producer

-Laurelwood Pinot Noir
+Laurelwood Pinot Noir 2022

 Laurelwood District, Chehalem Mountains, Willamette Valley

 For over 50 years, the Ponzi family has farmed 140 acres of certified sustainable vineyards all planted on Laurelwood soil.
 Situated along the Northern ridge of the Willamette Valley, these ancient soils are comprised of fractured basalt layered over with a fine, windblown sediment called loess.
 A decade-long effort by sisters Maria and Luisa, alongside their neighbors has resulted in the recognition of Oregon’s first soil-based AVA, the Laurelwood District.
-The 2019 vintage boasts the new label design, with a textured effect that resembles the layers of the Laurelwood soils.
+The inaugural 2017 vintage boasts the new label design, with a textured effect that resembles the layers of the Laurelwood soils.

-Pinot Noir Reserve
+Pinot Noir Reserve 2019

 Chehalem Mountains, Willamette Valley